hkimkim/data-crawling/README.md

 _*Daum and Naver are Korean search engines and web portals_

-It uses `scrapy` framework and python `json` module to crawl and parse the crawled data.
+It uses `scrapy` framework and python `json` module to scrape and parse the scraped data.

 ## Requirements